Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 --8<-- "tutorial/advanced_cosmotech_simulator/run.json"
 ```

-We can see a few changes and additions compared to the previous `run.json` file :
+We can see a few changes and additions compared to the previous `run.json` file:

-- We created a new `step` called `DownloadScenarioData` that makes use of `csm-orc fetch-scenariorun-data`
+- We created a new `step` called `DownloadScenarioData` that makes use of `csm-orc fetch-scenariorun-data`:
     + In this step we defined a few environment variables required to run it,
       but we still added `useSystemEnvironment` to `true` to ensure any environment variable required
-      to connect to the api is made available as well.
+      to connect to the API is made available as well.
 - In the `ApplyParameters` we made a few changes:
-    + `DATASET/PARAMETERS_PATH` became `CSM_DATASET/PARAMETERS_ABSOLUTE_PATH`
+    + `DATASET/PARAMETERS_PATH` became `CSM_DATASET/PARAMETERS_ABSOLUTE_PATH`.
-    + We added `/parameters.json` in the arguments for the parameters path
+    + We added `/parameters.json` in the arguments for the parameters path.
-    + We added a precendent step to schedule it after the `DownloadScenarioData`
+    + We added a precendent step to schedule it after the
+    `DownloadScenarioData`.
-- In the `SimulatorRun` step changes are minimals:
+- In the `SimulatorRun` step changes are minimal:
-    + The template targeted is the new `orchestrator_tutorial_2`
+    + The template targeted is the new `orchestrator_tutorial_2`.
     + The default value of `CSM_SIMULATION` has been changed to `BusinessApp_Simulation`
-      since `docker` simulation can't make use of visual consumers
+      since `docker` simulation can't make use of visual consumers.

 ## Build a docker image